cyrilou242/ftcc/README.md

 This repository implements a compression based classification technique that is fast at training **AND** at inference.
-It follows [Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors](https://github.com/bazingagin/npc_gzip) (referred as the *gzip method* from now on) that received a lot of attention.
+It is a reaction to [Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors](https://github.com/bazingagin/npc_gzip) (referred as the *gzip method* from now on) that received a lot of attention.
 The paper mentions different techniques based on compression, but does not mention the technique implemented in this repository.